Section: Overview

 About Mary Woessner

-Mary currently has two primary fields of research that she is advancing in the areas of clinical exercise rehabilitation and safeguarding in sport.
+Mary currently supervises students and continues to lead clinical research projects exploring exercise enjoyment and exercise interventions in healthy and clinical populations.
 Her ongoing efforts in the field of clinical exercise rehabilitation focus on exploring novel ways to approach exercise interventions to improve both physical and mental wellbeing and promote long term behavioural change.
-Her work in the safeguarding in sport field has resulted in a successful collaborative research grant which supported the establishment of the International Research Network On Violence and Integrity in Sport (IRNOVIS).

 Qualifications